SamotsvetyForecasting/optimal-scoring/1-pay-for-bits/pay-for-bits.md

 - Comparability: The cummulative relative log score corresponds to bits of information which would be added or removed
 - Comparability II: The arithmetic mean of the log scores is the log score of the geometric mean of the guesses.
 If forecasters are rewarded in proportion to their log score vs the crowd, there is no advantage to forecasting the current crowd.

 More general, for many nice theoretical properties, the log score will have them, whereas the Brier score will not.
 And yet, the Brier score offers bounded payoffs, whereas the logarithmic score does not.
+That is, when distributing a fixed pot of money as rewards to forecasters, the natural way to do this would be in proportion to their scores.
+But in the case of the logarithmic scoring rule, it is not bounded, which would complicate payoff calculations.[^calculations]

 This is why platforms such as Cultivate Labs still use the Brier score to reward their members.
-In contrast, platforms such as Metaculus solve this problem by forbid their members from inputting probabilities lower than 1% or higher than 99%.
+In contrast, platforms such as Metaculus solve this problem by forbidding their members from inputting probabilities lower than 1% or higher than 99%.

-However, a logarithmic market scoring rule makes the logarithmic score bounded, by only allowing players to loose as much as they have previously accumulated.
+However, a logarithmic market scoring rule can approximate the logarithmic score, while bounding payoffs by only allowing players to loose as much as they have previously accumulated.
 Conversely, the more money—or points in the case of a play-money prediction market—a participant has accumulated, the more extreme they are allowed to make the market.
-This preserves the desirable properties of the logarithmic scoring rule in approximate form, while making payoffs bounded without having to institute a sharp cut-off.
+This preserves some of the desirable properties of the logarithmic scoring rule in approximate form, while making payoffs bounded without having to institute a sharp cut-off.

+From a theoretical perspective and pointers to previous literature, Hanson's [Logarithmic Market Scoring Rules for Modular Combinatorial Information Aggregation](https://mason.gmu.edu/~rhanson/mktscore.pdf) is a dry if comprehensive introduction.
+From the perpective of a programmer seeking to implement a logarithmic market scoring rule, Cultivate Labs' [How does the Logarithmic Market Scoring Rule (LMSR) work?](https://www.cultivatelabs.com/prediction-markets-guide/how-does-logarithmic-market-scoring-rule-lmsr-work) is unusually short.

+[^calculations]: Readers may think that normalization by the worst logarithmic score may solve this.
+But because the worst score can be arbitrarily low, preserving incentive compatibility is not trivial.

 ## Competing against the house provides an incentive for collaboration in a way which competing against other forecasters doesn't.

 To determine the relative quality of forecasters, forecasting platforms currently score and compare forecasters in either of two ways:

 - Against the aggregate of other forecasters.
 For instance, a forecaster's score for a question could be difference between his Brier score and the average Brier score of other forecasters who participated in the same question.
 And his total score could be the sum of those differences.
 - In absolute terms, e.g., a forecaster's score could be their Brier score averaged across all questions he has participated in.